seattle homes; bellevue homes; seattle real estate agent

 • 1% of $1.5M = $15,000/year → about $1,250/month

-How Are Investment Returns and Taxes Treated in This Comparison?
+How Investment Returns and Taxes Are Treated

 Portfolio assumptions